Week 1: In the beginning was the Word

 Now to get started on this week's lesson ideas.

 My daughter has a fairly good grasp on the basics of English Grammar so my plan for her this year is to fully participate in our awesome community's Essentials class while going slightly deeper.
-We'll also read and work through Our Mother Tongue.
-I've found this to be an unbelievably helpful and interesting book.
+Each week, we'll read and work through lessons in Our Mother Tongue.
+I referred to this book all through my three years of tutoring Essentials and found it to be an unbelievably helpful and interesting book.
 This week, we'll aim to spend some time on Lessons 28-33.
-These correlate with not only the Essentials lesson but also the Latin material.
+These correlate not only with the Essentials lesson, but also the Latin material.

 Now, she'll apply her knowledge to the literature that she's reading.
 This week, she'll identify the four sentence structures, different sentence purposes and patterns in The One and Only Ivan.
 We'll also isolate the various parts of speech, concentrating on nouns and their particular jobs.
 We're using Bravewriter's Arrow curriculum to help her find her writer's voice, improve her spelling, and work on punctuation as well as read some wonderful literature.
 We each have our own commonplace notebook in which we copy some favorite passages from books that we're reading so she'll make some entries this week of her choosing, focusing on her cursive handwriting.
 Read more about starting a commonplace notebook with you student here.

 My daughter is quite introverted.
-I want to use this year to help her feel comfortable with group discussion using the Five Common Topics.
+So in preparation for Challenge, I want to use this year to help her feel comfortable with group discussion using the Five Common Topics.
 Definition and Comparison are two of the topics fairly easy to talk about so we'll do some defining of terms and compare the ways that Latin and English nouns are the same and ways that they're different.
 Here are some we came up with.

 1. They all represent a person, place, thing, idea, or activity.